stomperlp/pathfinder/README.md

 - **Arrow up / down:**  cycle through console history
 - **Ctrl / Shift:**     Multi-select (where supported)

-#### Console Commands:
+### Console Commands:

 Command	          Description

 :q  or quit	      # Quit the application
-:b	          # Set a background image
+:b  or background # Set a background image
-:d	          # Toggle debug mode
+:d  or debug      # Toggle debug mode
-:dm	          # Toggle dark/light mode
+:dm	or darkmode   # Toggle dark/light mode
-:c	          # Create or edit a character
+:c	or creature   # Create or edit a character
-:w	          # Place a wall
+:w	or wall       # Place a wall
-:e	          # Place a generic entity
-:r or roll	  # Roll dice (e.g., roll 2d6+1)
+:e	or entity     # Place a generic entity (Please use :c or :w) :r  or roll	      # Roll dice (e.g., roll 2d6+1)
-:g	          # Change grid orientation
-:gm	          # Toggle gamemaster mode
+:g	or grid       # Change grid orientation (Instable) :gm or gamemaster # Toggle gamemaster mode
-:i or init	  # Manage initiative order help	      # Show help and available commands
+:i  or init	      # Manage initiative order
+:h  or help	      # Show help and available commands

+**Arguments**
+:c
+- delete            # deletes the selected Characters
+- size <int>        # set the size of selected Characters
+- speed <int>       # set the speed of selected Characters
+- armorclass <int>  # set the Armor Class of selected Characters
+- maxHealth <int>   # set the Max Health of selected Characters
+- ~~initative <int>   # set the initiative of selected Characters~~ (depricated)

+:h
+- <command>

+:i
+- add     # add the selected Characters from the initiative order
+- remove  # remove the selected Characters from the initiative order
+- clear   # clear the initiative order
+- show    # toggles wether or not the initiative placing is shown at the Characters

+:r
+- <dice>

 For a full list of commands and options, see the source code in main/Consol.java.